 Backpack styles are great for certain day use situations, like hiking or going to the beach, but they’re not always ideal.
-It can be a nuisance to remove the backpack each time you need something while sightseeing around a town or city.
+It can be a nuisance to remove the backpack when you need something while sightseeing around a town or city.
 Plus, carrying it on your back out of sight can also leave you vulnerable to theft if the zippers are not secured.

 This post contains affiliate links.